1993 Philadelphia Phillies season: Regular season

 After finishing in last place the previous year, the Phillies took the lead in the National League East Division on opening day and remained in first for all but one day (April 9) the rest of the season, clinching the division title on September 28 in Pittsburgh.

 The 1993 Phillies were led by stars Dave Hollins, Darren Daulton, John Kruk, Lenny Dykstra, Mitch Williams and Curt Schilling.
 The team was often described as "shaggy", "unkempt", and "dirty."
 The previous year, noting the presence of the clean-cut Dale Murphy, Kruk described his team as "24 morons and one Mormon."
 Their character endeared them to fans, and attendance reached a record high the following season.
 As a play on the legendary 1927 New York Yankees' Murderers' Row, the team's scruffy, mullet-wearing look was dubbed "Macho Row."
 To the surprise of their city and the nation, the Phillies powered their way to a 97–65 record and an NL East Division title.
 Their 97 wins were the most since their back-to-back 101-win seasons in 1976 and 1977.

 They had a formidable batting lineup, leading the National League in at-bats (5,685), runs scored (877), hits (1,555), doubles (297), walks (665), on-base percentage (.351), and total bases (2,422).
 Center fielder Lenny Dykstra batted .305 and led the league in hits, with 194, and runs scored, with 143, both career-highs; he also set career-highs in home runs (19) and RBI (66).
 Left fielder Pete Incaviglia hit 24 home runs and drove in 89 runs in only 368 at-bats.
 Catcher Darren Daulton also hit 24 home runs and drove in 105 runs, topping 100 for the second consecutive season.
 Steady-hitting right fielder Jim Eisenreich contributed with a .318 batting average and struck out only 36 times in 362 at-bats.
-First baseman John Kruk batted a team-leading .316 and hit 14 home runs with 85 RBI, while third baseman Dave Hollins drove in 93 runs for the second straight season.
+First baseman John Kruk batted .316 and hit 14 home runs with 85 RBI, while third baseman Dave Hollins drove in 93 runs for the second straight season.

 The Phillies also had one of the best pitching staffs in the Major Leagues that year, leading their league in complete games (24), innings pitched (1,472.2) and strikeouts (1,117).
 Each of their five starting pitchers had at least one shutout during the regular season.
 Curt Schilling and Tommy Greene each won 16 games, Ben Rivera won 13, and Danny Jackson and Terry Mulholland won 12.
 Closer Mitch Williams walked 44 batters in 62.0 innings, but had a solid 3.34 ERA with 43 saves and averaged only one home run allowed every 20.2 innings pitched.